fsantanna/pingus/ceu/README.md

 The sequential navigation from page to page uses a loop in direct style
 @NN(loop_do,-,loop_end) instead of explicit state variables for the continuation and state machine.
-While the text advances in an encapsulated inner loop (hidden in ln.
-@N(advance)), we watch the `next_text` event that fast forwards it.
+While the text advances in an inner loop (hidden in ln.  @N(advance)), we watch the `next_text` event that fast forwards it.
-The inner loop may also eventually terminate with the time elapsing normally.
+The loop may also eventually terminate with the time elapsing normally.
 This way, we don't need a variable (such as `displayed` in C++) to switch between the states "advancing text" and "advancing pages".
-The [`par/or`][ceu_paror] composes the page advance logic to execute in parallel with the redrawing code @NN(redraw).
+The [`par/or`][ceu_paror] makes the page advance logic to execute in parallel with the redrawing code @NN(redraw).
 Whenever the page advances, the redrawing code is automatically aborted (due to the `or` modifier).
 <!-- which are not mixed in the source code. -->
 The `await next_text` in sequence @NN(await) is the condition to advance to the next page.

+Note that, unlike the implementation in C++, the "advancing text" behavior is not intermixed with the "advancing pages" behavior, instead, it is encapsulated inside the inner loop nested with a deeper indentation @NN(advance).

 <!--
 The complete implementations for the *Story* screen in C++ and Céu are 125